ValleyBell/PC98VNResearch/z_hacks/README.md

   - In decrypted scripts, the following byte sequence is used to play a song:
     - `1800 2002 nnnn  5400 2041` where `nnnn` is the song ID
     - for searching in encrypted files, XOR all bytes with 01h
+- Mahjong Fantasia the 3rd Stage
+  - save game editing:
+    - The save file files are called `MG3STMD#.SAV`. (`1..4` = save 1..4, `L` = last auto-save)
+    - At the bottom of the file, there is the file name of the current scenario, e.g. `C:MF3_01.hgo`.
+      You can set it to `C:MF3_25.hgo` to reach the last scenario.
+    - `MG3STMD4.SAV` is a save game right at the ending scene.
+  - Scenario file editing:
+    - The game stores the files compressed.
+You will need to perform edits in the PC-98 emulator's RAM while the respective file is loaded.
+    - Skip final boss: Seach for `@MENBER_1` until you find it in the middle of lots of Shift-JIS encoded text.
+(There is `@A:WAKU` slightly below.)
+      There it prepares loading the final boss match.
+      From there, search for `0B 8B 0B 80 0B 05 01` and replace it with `04 53 6B 69 70 5C 50`. (`04` introduces a text block.)
 - Merry Go Round
   - replace opening scene with ending/staff roll
     - in `DISK1.NDX` replace `OPENING.OVL` with `#PENING.OVL`